-REGULATOR 2017 EVO We recommend fitting a front number plate as shown before you arrive to the event so when you receive your SSDT riding number you can simply fit to the outside of the number plate you have fitted.
+We recommend fitting a front number plate as shown before you arrive to the event so when you receive your SSDT riding number you can simply fit to the outside of the number plate you have fitted.
 This will be much easier than fitting to the SSDT number board especially if the weather is bad.
 Gary has a kit with bolts and nuts and a P Clip to hold the mapping switch.
-If you want to remove the mapping switch and leave your bike in the standard setting which you should use at the SSDT Gary also has a connector which simply plugs into the mapping switch connector leaving the bike in the standard/soft setting.
+If you want to remove the mapping switch and leave your bike in the standard setting which we recommend you use at the SSDT Gary also has a connector which simply plugs into the mapping switch connector leaving the bike in the standard/soft setting.
+Kit £5.00.